-Tentative Agreement Health Care Coalition 2015-2017 September 22, 2014 Page 1 of 2
+Tentative Agreement Health Care Coalition 2017-2019 September 9, 2016 Page 1 of 2

-1 ARTICLE X .
-2 HEALTH CARE BENEFITS 3 4 X. 1 5 A. For the 2015-2017 biennium, the Employer will contribute an amount equal to 6 eighty-five percent (85%) of the total weighted average of the projected health 7 care premium for each bargaining unit employee eligible for insurance each 8 month, as determined by the Public Employees Benefits Board.
-The projected 9 health care premium is the weighted average across all plans, across all tiers.
-10 11 B. The point-of-service costs of the Classic Uniform Medical Plan (deductible, out- 12 of-pocket maximums and co-insurance/co-payment) may not be changed for the 13 30 purpose of shifting health care costs to plan participants, but may be changed 14 from the 2014 plan under two circumstances: 15 1.
-In ways to support value-based benefits designs; and 16 2.
-To comply with or manage the impacts of federal mandates.
-17 Value-based benefits designs will: 18 1.
-Be designed to achieve higher quality, lower aggregate health care 19 services cost (as opposed to plan costs); 20 2.
-Use clinical evidence and; 21.
-3. Be the decision of the PEB Board.
-22 23 C. Article X.1 (B) will expire June 30, 2017.
-24 25 X.2 The PEB Program shall provide information on the Employer Sponsored Insurance 26 Premium Payment Program on its website and in an open enrollment publication 27 annually.
-28

-1 X.3 The Employer will pay the entire premium costs for each bargaining unit employee for basic life, basic long-term disability and dental insurance coverage.
+1 ARTICLEA 2 HEALTH CARE BENEFITS AMOUNTS 3 4 5 6 7 8 X.1 A. amounthe preligible Benefi e 2015-20172017-2019 biennium, the Employer will contribute an it equal to eighty-five percent (85%) of the total weighted average of ojected health care premium for each bargaining unit employee e for insurance each month, as determined by the Public Employees ts Board (PEBB).
+The projected health care premium is the red average across all plans, across all tiers.
+9 10 11 12 13 В. (deduce not be partici point-of-service costs of the Classic Uniform Medical Plan tible, out-of-pocket maximums and co-insurance/co-payment) may be changed for the purpose of shifting health care costs to plan pants, but may be changed from the 2014 plan under two (2) estances: 14 15 1.
+2. In ways to support value-based benefits designs; and To comply with or manage the impacts of federal mandates.
+16 Value- based benefits designs will: 17 18 1.
+Be designed to achieve higher quality, lower aggregate health care services cost (as opposed to plan costs); 19 2.
+Use clinical evidence; and 20 - 3.
+Be the decision of the PEBB Board.
+21 C. Article e X.1 (B) will expire June 30, 2017 2019 .
+22 23 24 X.2 ice Pre Program shall provide information on the Employer Sponsored mium Payment Program on its website and in an open enrollment nually.
+25 26 X.3 er will pay the entire premium costs for each bargaining unit basic life, basic long-term disability and dental insurance coverage.
+27 28 29 30 31 X.4 Wellne A. To supemploy pport the statewide goal for a healthy and productive workforce, yees are encouraged to participate in a Well-Being Assessment.
+Employees will be granted work time and may use a state ster to complete the survey.